mehulagg/gitlab/doc/user/packages/composer_repository/index.md

 Only Composer 1.x is supported.
 Consider contributing or even adding support for [Composer 2.0 in the Package Registry](https://gitlab.com/gitlab-org/gitlab/-/issues/259840).

+Composer packages should be versioned based on the [Composer specification](https://getcomposer.org/doc/04-schema.md#version).
+Using an invalid version, such as one containing three dots(`1.0.0.0`), will result in an error(`Validation failed: Version is invalid`) when publishing the package to the Package Repository.

 ## Create a Composer package

 If you do not have a Composer package, create one and check it in to